Table of Contents

 Brainwave Entrainment

 One of the most researched areas in sound healing is brainwave entrainment.
-This phenomenon occurs when external auditory stimuli, such as rhythmic drumming or specific frequencies, synchronize the brain's electrical activity.
-The human brain operates at various frequencies depending on the state of consciousness.
+This phenomenon occurs when external auditory stimuli, such as rhythmic drumming or uneven frequencies, synchronize the brain's electrical activity.

 For example, if you have ever noticed a feeling of calm and relaxation during a yoga session or while listening to ambient music, you’ve likely experienced brainwave entrainment.
 A study published in Frontiers in Human Neuroscience found that "brainwave entrainment can effectively modulate mood and cognitive states, providing significant benefits in stress reduction and cognitive enhancement" (Carrasco et al., 2020).